martinbuberl/awscommunitynordics/docs/covid-statement.md

   <b>Finland</b> Meetups in March and April are postponed as per agreement with the sponsors and AWS postponement of DevDays Helsinki.
 May meetup is currently still planned, but the situation will be updated, if needed.
   <br><br>
-  <b>Sweden</b> There are currently no planned Meetups, and we will not plan any new meetings due to the current situation
+  <b>Denmark</b> There are currently no planned Meetups, and we will not plan any new meetings due to the current situation
   <br><br>
   <b>Norway</b> There are currently no planned Meetups, and we will not plan any new meetings due to the current situation
+  <br><br>
+  <b>Sweden</b> There are currently no planned Meetups, and we will not plan any new meetings due to the current situation
   <br><br>
   For any possible meetups in the future the following rules are in effect:
   <ul>